 That fall I bought my dear Rhodes 19, which I baptized Kijé (since Petrushka was too long to paint on the stern of the boat).
 There was an R 19 printed at the top of the sail.
 I was finally the skipper.
 Well, sometimes.
 The marina in New Rochelle was a few hundred meters from Harbour House, so we packed our lunch, got the drinks, mostly lemonade, and walked down to our boat, which was actually my boat.
 We used our canoe as a dingy, a bit awkward but it worked.
 When I painted the name Kijé in black letters on the stern of my boat I was kneeling in the canoe.
 I had cut out the letters, including the accent, in fairly stiff paper and I was very pleased with myself when I saw the result.
 No smear at all.

-One sunny Sunday a 12-meter boat was practicing in the Sound and we thought it would be fun to see if we could keep up with it.
-We did pretty well, sailing as close to the big boat as we could without having him take our wind.
+One sunny Sunday a 12-meter boat was practicing in the Sound for the America’s Cup, and we thought it would be fun to see if we could keep up with it.
+We did pretty well, sailing as close to the big boat as we could without his taking our wind.
 It was just fun, but of course nobody on Big Brother noticed that a little Rhodes 19 was racing them.

 I remember how when you looked down towards Throgs Neck Bridge, New York City usually appeared in a poisonous yellow haze.
 We seemed to have such clear air all around us, but most likely it was not as clean as it seemed to us.

 Ted and Norma came out sailing with us one Sunday and so did other friends once in a while.
-In fact, as I remember now, it seems as if Allyn and I had already separated when Ted and Norma came out on Kijé with me.
+In fact, as I remember now, it seems to me now that Allyn and I had already separated when Ted and Norma came out with me on Kijé.

 The sky was grey and there was a very good breeze.
 We had our foul weather gear on, hoods up.
-We sailed towards Long Island as we often did and the salty spray as Kijé hit the waves and the cool salty water sprayed our faces.
+We sailed towards Long Island as we often did and as Kijé hit the waves, the cool salty water sprayed our faces.
 Kijé was heeling and the water was coming in over the leeward gunwale.
 That was sailing.
-I just loved to feel the salty water on my face.
+I just loved to feel the salty spray on my face.

 It was a bit sad to give up sailing a few years later when John and I moved to Paris, but there are lots of good things in life that don’t depend on a boat and a vast body of water.
 I tried to keep up skiing, but after an accident in 1981, I gave up on that too.
 Later on, many years of hiking in the Austrian Alps was going to more than make up for giving up on sailing and skiing.